MiruTsai/BTS-React/README.md

 ## Features
-* Built Single Page Application by React, React Router
+* Built Single Page Application by React Context Hooks, React Router
 * Implemented member system by Firebase Authentication

 * __Developed a template for mock test bank that can be customized for other artists easily__